DiFfRG

 • -i <directory> Set the installation directory for the library.

-• -j <threads> Set the number of threads passed to make and git fetch.
+• -j <threads> Set the number of threads passed to the build.

 • -m Install the Mathematica package locally.